jeremiak/wadl-to-iodocs/README.md

 #Convert Apigee WADL files to JSON

-Let's face it, WADL sucks.
+Let's face it: *WADL sucks*.

 Its hard to write, there's no great tools to manage it, and the Apigee console leaves a bit to be desired.
 In order to smooth the transition from the Apigee console to IODocs, just run this script and convert the file

 ## Usage